kent-hervey/TEALS-GuessWord/Readme.md

+For explanation of Utility Class files and its tester, see:  [click here](InstructorReadME.md)

 Chapter 7, pp2  Question
 Write a game of Hangman using arrays.
 Allow the user to guess letters and represent which letters have been guessed in an array.